 - Any resources to use during the review

-Some of this information is defined in three special EAReview Tagged Values (on the Review element 'Properties' dialog, see the 'General' page and 'EAReview' tab):
+The start and end date information is defined in two special EAReview Tagged Values (on the Review element 'Properties' dialog, see the 'General' page and 'EAReview' tab):

 - EndDate - the date on which the Review will be complete with no further discussions expected